cumc/xqtl-protocol/container/singularity/README.md

 Warning: all files in this folder are generated from docker configurations under `../docker` folder. **Please do not manually edit contents in this folder**.
 To generate them, run

 ```
-./release docker_to_singularity
+./release.sos docker_to_singularity
 ```

-under the root directory of this repo.

 ## Build singularity images

 ```
-singularity build --fakeroot {filename}.sif {filename}.def
+./release.sos singularity --config bioinfo.def --out-dir "./"
 ```

-It will generate the `sif` file in the current directory.
+under the root directory of this repo.
+It will generate the `sif` file in the directory specified by `--out-dir`.

 ### Potential issues